Amazing insight into what US intelligence knew about Hitler in 1943

 One of history’s most brutal tyrants was a diagnosed schizophrenic on a mission to avenge his childhood years of repressed rage, according to American psychologist and Harvard professor Henry Murray.

-In 1943, the Office of Strategic Services, a precursor to the CIA, commissioned Murray to study Adolf Hitler’s personality to try to predict his behaviour.
+In 1943, Murray was commissioned by the Office of Strategic Services, a precursor to the CIA, to study Adolph Hitler’s personality in order to try to predict his behaviour.

-In his 229-page report, “The Personality of Adolf Hitler,” Murray described Hitler as a paranoid “utter wreck” who was “incapable of normal human relationships.”
+In his 229-page report, “The Personality of Adolph Hitler,” Murray describes Hitler as a paranoid “utter wreck” who is “incapable of normal human relationships.”

 “It is forever impossible to hope for any mercy or humane treatment from him,” Murray wrote.